syncfusion-content/blazor-docs/blazor/scheduler/editor-template.md

 The editor window usually opens on the Scheduler, when a cell or event is double clicked.
 When a cell is double clicked, the detailed editor window opens in "Add new" mode, whereas when an event is double clicked, the same is opened in an "Edit" mode.

-In mobile devices, you can open the detailed editor window in edit mode by clicking the edit icon on the popup, that opens on single tapping an event.
+In mobile devices, the detailed editor window can be opened in edit mode by clicking the edit icon on the popup, that opens on single tapping an event.
 You can also open it in add mode by single tapping a cell, which will display a `+` indication, clicking on it again will open the editor window.

 > You can also prevent the editor window from opening, by rendering Scheduler in a `Readonly` mode or by doing code customization within the `OnPopupOpen` event.